rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

             -      }
             ```
 3. __Changes made to @suppressWarnings should be removed__
-    In Java, `@suppressWarnings` allows programmers to disable compilation warnings in certain part of the code.
-Similar to `@override` notations, `@suppressWarnings` only mutes the warnings and it has no affect on the bug fix.
-Therefore, we can remove all the changes of `@suppressWarnings`.
+    In Java, the `@suppressWarnings` annotation allows programmers to disable compilation warnings in certain part of the code.
+Similar to `@override` annotations, `@suppressWarnings` only mutes the warnings and has no affect on the bug fix.
+Therefore, we can remove all changes involving `@suppressWarnings`.

 4. __Changes to variable modifiers should be tested and removed__
     Modifiers enforce restrictions on the contents of a variable.
 These restrictions may or may not be relevant to the bug fix.
-If removing these changes from the patch does not cause compilation error or affect the bug, then the change should be removed.
+If removing these changes from the patch does not cause compilation errors or affect the bug, then the change should be removed.

     * Example: The `final` keyword is used in several contexts to define an entity that can only be assigned once.
 It is also considered a good programming practice to make function parameters final.
-Below is an example from Compress - 48.
+Below is an example from Compress-48.
 The bug fix in this patch is in the `throw` statement.
 The modifier `final` in `parseOctal` does not affect the bug, therefore the change involving the `final` modifier should be removed.

         * Non-Minimized:
             ```diff